TranDavid1/TranDavid1/README.md

 Hi there,

-My name is David and I am I am currently seeking a position as a professional in the software engineering industry.
+My name is David and I am currently seeking a position as a professional in the software engineering industry.

 I have professional experience with using AWS, Node.js, and SQL.